Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 | 2     | taleb |
 | 3     | empty |

 Now let's say you want to insert "abdo" which hashes to 0.
-You'll try 0, 1, then 4, then 9 % 4 = 1, then 16 % 4 = 0, 32 % 4 = 0, and so on.
+You'll try 1, then 4 % 4 = 0, then 9 % 4 = 1, then 16 % 4 = 0, then 25 % 4 = 1, and so on.
 You will never find an empty slot, even though there is one at index 3.

 This is fixable by using prime numbers for the table size! the infinite loop does not happen if the table size is prime.
 All slots will be probed eventually.